 Figure Titles and Legends

 Figure 1.
+Conceptual Example of Quantifying Contributions to Gain in Life Expectancy

+The gain in life expectancy depends on three factors: changes in the tumor size distribution at cancer diagnosis, changes in tumor size-specific case fatality rates from breast cancer, and changes in tumor size-specific case fatality rates from competing causes of death.
+(A) Tumor size distribution at two time points.
+(B) Incidence-based case fatality rates from breast cancer and other diseases at two time points.
+(C) Tumor size-specific life expectancy at two time points.
+(D) The gain in overall life expectancy (the weighted average of tumor size-specific life expectancies) equals the difference between life expectancy at time 2 and life expectancy at time 1.

+Figure 2.
 Breast Cancer Incidence Rates, Tumor Size Distribution, and Case Fatality Rates

 (A) Incidence rates (cases per 100,000 person-years) by tumor size, 1975-2002.
 (B) Annual share of incident breast cancer cases by tumor size, 1975-2002.
 (C) Incidence-based case fatality rates from breast cancer and from all other causes of death, 1975-2002.